-Vanderbilt University Admissions
+Get Into Vanderbilt University

 At Vanderbilt, first-year students reside in the Martha Rivers Ingram Commons until they apply to one of three residential colleges (E. Bronson Ingram, Moore, or Warren) or one of three “Living Learning Communities,” which house students by academic affiliation, sophomore year.
 Regardless of the residential option students choose, all Vanderbilt students are encouraged to live on campus, and few rising seniors apply for off-campus housing.
 Varsity athletes at Vanderbilt compete in the Southeastern Conference (SEC) across 7 women’s teams and 6 men’s teams, but the Commodores also play in the NCAA Division I. In addition, the women’s bowling team competes in the Southland Bowling League, and the women’s lacrosse team competes in the American Athletic Conference.
 Vanderbilt also offers five different intramural sports, which are open to graduate students, faculty, staff, and members of Greek life.
 There are 23 officially-recognized Greek organizations on campus (15 sororities and 17 fraternities), as well as more than 500 clubs.
-Students on campus can meet a diverse set of peers—the incoming class in the fall of 2022 consisted of 41 percent white, 15 percent Asian/Pacific Islander, 12 percent black, 12 percent international, 10 percent Hispanic, and .3 percent American Indian students.
+Students on campus can meet a diverse set of peers—the incoming class in the fall of 2028 consisted of 39 percent white, 19 percent Asian/Pacific Islander, 11 percent black, 11 percent international, 11 percent Hispanic, and 1 percent American Indian students.
 Together, students can explore Nashville’s art and music scenes, or attend campus events like the Pan-Hellenic Step Show and the Rites of Spring music festival.

 There are 67 majors offered at Vanderbilt across 4 different schools, including the School of Engineering, the Peabody College of Education and Human Development, the College of Arts and Sciences, and the Blair School of Music.
 Students can choose to double or triple major, but there are also 57 minor degrees offered.
 In addition, Vanderbilt offers 21 interdisciplinary programs, and students can continue their studies during Vanderbilt’s Maymester and summer sessions.
 Students at Vanderbilt may also petition for the 4+1 program to receive a Master’s degree in one extra year (this option is currently available across 11 departments) or choose to apply for the joint five-year BA/MBA program with the Owen Graduate School of Management.
 Students interested in pre-med, pre-law, or pre-business can take advantage of Vanderbilt’s pre-professional advising program.
 On campus, students enjoy an 8:1 student-to-faculty ratio, and and 60.5 percent of classes have fewer than 20 students.